TRTM: Template-based Reconstruction and Target-oriented Manipulation of Crumpled Cloths: Experiments

 {\bf Templated-based GNN.} In this section, we first examine some training and testing designs of our reconstruction model in front of the real-world template cloth $ T_{real} $, as shown in Table \ref{Table2}.
 The loss numbers represent the average reconstruction losses in front of the entire dragged, folded, and dropped real-world template cloth configurations.

 We also employed some tuning strategies \cite{FlingBot, garmentdynamic} to our cloth reconstruction setting.
 Specifically, we additionally tune the synthetic GNN with part of the real-world depth observations (400) for another 50 epochs, supervised with the pixel-wise losses only.
 After this, we further optimize the entire reconstruction mesh with the pixel-wise losses only.
-The small improvements demonstrate that our reconstruction model learns numbly in front of small-sized real-world data with only pixel-wise supervision.
+The small improvements demonstrate that our synthetic trained model doesn't benefit much from the small-sized real-world data with only pixel-wise supervision.

 {\bf Sim-real Registration.} In this section, we demonstrate that our square-template GNN can be directly and reasonably applied to other daily cloths with a similar topology but different shapes, sizes, textures, and physical properties.
-To do so, we find another four real-world cloths $ ( {Sq}_{s}, \: {Sq}_{l}, \: {Rect}, \: {Shirt} ) $ and randomly generate their dragged, folded, and dropped cloth configurations with the size of 300 each cloth.
-We both qualitatively and quantitatively evaluate the direct reconstruction performance of our square-template GNN in front of the above real-world cloths, as shown in Table \ref{Table1} and Figure \ref{Figure6}.
+To do so, we find another four real-world cloths $ ( {Sq}_{s}, \: {Sq}_{l}, \: {Rect}, \: {Shirt} ) $ and randomly generate their dragged, folded, and dropped cloth configurations with the size of 300 per cloth.
+We both quantitatively and qualitatively evaluate the direct reconstruction performance of our square-template GNN in front of the above real-world cloths, as shown in Table \ref{Table1} and Fig. \ref{Figure6}.
 More synthetic and real-world cloth data can be downloaded from our project website.

 These experiments demonstrate that our synthetic-trained square-template GNN can be directly applied to daily square and rectangle cloths with different sizes, textures, and physical properties.
 It achieves nearly the same pixel-wise reconstruction results and is slightly vertex-wise less accurate.
 However, in front of those two-layered human garments that have totally different topologies from our template mesh, our square-template GNN can still fit a reasonable crumpled square mesh to their top-view depth observations, but reaching nearly doubled vertex-wise losses, especially when two garment layers are randomly detached and expanded.
 In future work, a synthetic shirt dataset can be simulated, from which a shirt GNN can be trained to achieve better reconstruction of crumpled shirts.